 While all this was happening, I was writing – strictly for fun.
 I journaled daily.
 I wrote a novel and several children’s books but never considered writing as a career until I stumbled upon a flyer for the Highlights Foundation workshop at Chautauqua.

-I remember sitting cross legged on the floor enthralled by every word that Patti Gauch said.
+I remember sitting cross legged on the floor enthralled by every word editor Patti Gauch said.
 She was giving a speech on how to write children’s fantasy.
 That night I sat in a rocking chair on a wooden porch gazing at the lake and jotting down characters for my novel, MYSTIC.
 When I returned home, I spent my weekdays teaching and my weekends creating lesson plans and writing MYSTIC.
 I missed my family and my house was always a mess.

 In 2008 I decided to leave teaching full-time for substituting in order to put a lot more effort towards writing and a little more towards cleaning.